bacharakis/learning-open-source/_articles/technically-open/introduce-yourself.md

 [Join our Gitter channel, and say hello!]()

 ### Contribute to our Project!

 There are three ways you can contribute to our project!

 * Add your name to our global community list by adding your name to [this file](), and submitting a pull request.
 (NOT LIVE YET)
-* Update the README.md or CONTRIBUTING.md to help others get involved.
+* Update the `README.md` or `CONTRIBUTING.md` to help others get involved.
-* Write a blog post, tweet your experiences.
+* Write a blog post and tweet your experiences.
 * Update this curriculum using links provided on each page.

 ![tech]({{site.baseurl}}/img/contribute.png)